savarin/rateflask/README.md

 * psycopg2 2.5.3
 * dill 0.2.2

 ### Installation
 1. Clone this repo.
 2. Download the data from the Lending Club website, or from the following [Dropbox address](https://www.dropbox.com/sh/pmwh81xl7bi5axv/AABSewOpldF2zdqr6JOP5lNha?dl=0), and place in a directory labeled `data`.
 3. Install the listed requirements.
 4. (Optional) Start up a MongoDB instance, and a PostgreSQL database named 'rateflask'.

 To run the production version locally, run `python app.py` (or `sudo python app.py` should there be permission errors) in terminal from the repo directory.
+Direct your browser to `0.0.0.0:8000` to view the app.
 For debugging, run `python app.py debug`.

 To test if the installation has been successful, run `python test.py` from the same location.
 To run the model against the validation set, run `python test.py compare`.
 Please note that the validation process might take some time.

 ### Modules

+**model - rate of return prediction model and validation
+- model.py - core prediction model, trained on 2012-14 loan data
+- validation.py - validates prediction model with 2009-11 loan data
+- start - initializes new model on first start

 **helpers - data processing and cashflow generation**
 - preprocessing.py - cleans up data and fills missing values
 - postprocessing.py - creates files for charts and data table
-- cashflow.py - generates cashflows and compounding curves for IRR calculation
+- cashflow.py - generates cashflows and compounding curves

 **transfers - file input/output, API requests and database insertions**
 - fileio.py - dumping and loading data with pickle/dill